 This Insight Report sets out the case for peer support as a core component of a recovery-focused, people‑led mental health system.
 It’s the first in a series of four reports, developed to increase knowledge and understanding of the current and potential role of peer support in mental health recovery in Scotland.

-Peer Support in Prevention and Early Intervention: Insight Report 2 will be available at the end of April 2026.
-Get it straight to your inbox by receiving our newsletter
+Insight Report 3: Peer Support in Crisis and Distress services will be published in August 2026.
+Get a copy straight to your inbox by receiving our newsletter